-14. Demand Response Resources and the Demand Response Tab
+15. Demand Response Resources and the Demand Response Tab

-As in the past, in the 2019 compliance year, LSEs will receive an allocation of Demand Response (DR) credit for programs that are administered by the utilities.
+As in the past, in the 2023 compliance year, LSEs will receive an allocation of Demand Response (DR) credit for programs that are administered by the utilities.
 These allocations should appear on the LSE Allocations tab of the compliance spreadsheet and are directly debited from the LSE's RA obligation.
 LSEs must ensure that these allocations match the allocations they receive in the Year Ahead process in both their Year Ahead and Month Ahead RA filings.
+For 2023, the dispatchable Behind-the-Meter LCR resources are added a T&D loss factor and allocated with the DR credits from the IOUs.

-Pursuant to D.12-06-025, a new MCC was created for DR resources, and the percentages used for MCC buckets has been updated to reflect a more current load shape.
+Pursuant to D.12-06-025, a new MCC bucket was created for DR resources, and the percentages used for MCC buckets has been updated to reflect a more current load shape.
 The DR tab in the System RA template is where LSEs must list all the DR allocations they receive, for each Local Area, as well as any programs that they themselves run or which are not allocated (e.g. DRAM).
+In YA compliance filings, DR resources procured by LSEs via bilateral contracts with and without resource IDs may be listed in the Demand Response tab.
+Specific resource IDs must be provided in month-ahead compliance filings in the Demand Response tab.
 DR allocation information is drawn automatically from the LSE allocation tab into the DR tab, combined with any non-allocated DR capacity from the DR tab, and then pushed from the DR tab to the Summary tabs for use in compliance checks.
 The Summary tabs count allocated DR and non-allocated DR alike as resources against an LSE's relevant requirements.

-The DR allocations - and other DR capacity values entered manually into the DR tab - do not include the 15% planning reserve margin.
-The 15% planning reserve margin is added to the DR capacity in the Summary tabs to reflect that DR programs directly reduce the load that the system is required to support, and thus that load does not need planning reserves.
+The DR allocations - and other DR capacity values entered manually into the DR tab - do not include the 9% planning reserve margin.
+The 9% planning reserve margin is added to the DR capacity in the Summary tabs to reflect that DR programs directly reduce the load that the system is required to support, and thus that load does not need planning reserves.
 Most LSEs other than the utilities have not developed DR programs themselves.
 Although the DR tab of the System RA template has been available for this purpose, no non-IOU LSE has used it for this purpose to date.